y2s82/goblin_camp/Readme.txt

 This is the old readme.
 It doesn't reflect the current state of things.
+Whitespace is inconsistent.

 --- Goblin Camp ---